PayXpert/connect2pay-woocommerce-module/README.md

 ### Version for WooCommerce 3.7 to 4.8

 The author of this plugin can NEVER be held responsible for this software.
-There is no warranty what so ever.
+There is no warranty whatsoever.
 You accept this by using this software.

 ## Changelog
+* 1.2.6 - Added support for PayXpert Card Token, add ability to configure transaction default operation (sale or authorize)
 * 1.2.5 - Added flexible field for Seamless Checkout version and integrity hash
 * 1.2.4 - Removed "billing state" from required parameters
 * 1.2.3 - Proper parse of checkout form string